Small Worlds Sculpture Prize Exhibition 2026

 About the artist:

 Across both painting and sculpture, Sandra examines the tension between natural and constructed landscapes.
 Motifs such as expansive skies and familiar regional elements — roads, signage, and agricultural forms — are used to reflect the complex relationship between land use, environmental pressure, and a sense of place.
-These works seek to elevate the ordinary, suggesting that ‘the sublime’ is not confined to untouched wilderness, but is present within lived and altered environments.
+Sandra’s works seek to elevate the ordinary, suggesting that ‘the sublime’ is not confined to untouched wilderness, but is present within lived and altered environments.

 www.sandraguyartist.com